SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/ColumnOptionOptionsOverview.md

 A special kind of indexColumn, i.e. the parameter ID of the table containing the primary keys referred to in this column.

 > [!NOTE]
-> The foreign key is automatically saved in the database.
+> The foreign key is automatically saved in the database.For more info about persistent data in tables see [Persisting tables](xref:AdvancedDataMinerDataPersistencePersistingTables)

 ## groupby